 Shimongwe volunteers Amy and Allison get up close to cheetah!

-Cheetah and leopard populations are unique in that they are very hard to contain within a reserve, meaning the majority of populations occur outside reserves.
-Both cat species are able to get through game-proof fences, resulting in a greater risk of human conflict – which can be lethal for the animals.
-Due to this ability to sneak through fences, cheetah increase their chances of getting injured, which is why it is vital to have wildlife veterinarians in the area.
+Cheetah and leopard populations are unique as they are very hard to contain within a reserve, meaning most populations occur outside of the reserves.
+Both cat species can get through game-proof fences, resulting in a greater risk of human conflict – which can be lethal for the animals.
+This increases their chances of getting injured, making it vital to have wildlife veterinarians in the area.
 Veterinary work is essential to the preservation and protection of rare and endangered species endemic to Africa.